 It is also a good time to reconnect with former colleagues and classmates and other friends in the industry.
-You don’t have to tell them that you’re looking around (although if you feel comfortable, you may want to mention it in case they have any suggestions), but networking is always a good idea – and it is helpful to remain top of mind should any of your contacts learn of opportunities that may be of interest to you.
+You don’t have to tell them that you’re looking around (although if you feel comfortable, you may want to mention it in case they have any suggestions), but networking is always a good idea, as your contacts may learn of opportunities that could be of interest to you.

 Evaluate Your Book of Business

-If you’re an experienced attorney who may be able to bring clients with you to your next position, you’ll need to start assessing what your book of business might look like should you move to a new position.
+If you’re an experienced attorney who may be able to bring clients with you to your next position, you will need to start assessing what your book of business might look like should you make a move.
 Of course, you always need to consider legal, ethical and fiduciary obligations when moving with portable clients.
 To that end, we suggest that attorneys with potentially portable business seek legal counsel who can provide advice on how to properly make a career move, particularly when you have a developed client base that is significant to your lateral move.

 Which brings us to our next piece of advice . . .